-- At a given location, liquor temperature increases with the rate of heat transfer, but decreases with evaporation and as pressure decreases as the liquor moves up in the tube. - The left figure is for black liquor at low dry solids content, where the BPR does not increase rapidly as water is evaporated. - The right figure is for high dry solids black liquor, where the BPR increases rapidly rapidly as water is removed.
+- At a given location, liquor temperature increases with the rate of heat transfer.
+However, the liquor temperature decreases with evaporation and pressure decreases as the liquor moves up in the tube. - The left figure is for black liquor at low dry solids content, where the BPR does not increase rapidly as water is evaporated. - The right figure is for high dry solids black liquor, where the BPR increases rapidly as water is removed.

-In summary, the definition of ΔT is different between LTV evaporators and other types.
-The values of heat transfer coefficients (U) calculated for each different type of evaporator will differ from each other because the differences in how ΔTs are defined.
+In summary, the definition of $\Delta T$ is different between LTV evaporators and other types.
+The values of heat transfer coefficients (U) calculated for each different type of evaporator will differ from each other because of the differences in how $\Delta Ts$ are defined.
 U values obtained from one type of evaporator should not be used with other types of evaporators even when they are processing the same black liquor.

-Estimating Heat Transfer Coefficients for Black Liquor Evaporators
+5.5.05.5.2 Estimating Heat Transfer Coefficients for Black Liquor Evaporators

-Methods for estimating heat transfer coefficients in two phase flow have been developed over the past six decades.
+Methods for estimating heat transfer coefficients in two-phase flow have been developed over the past six decades.
 However, most were based on data for low viscosity liquids such as water, light hydrocarbons, and alcohols.
-They do not predict accurately heat transfer coefficients with more viscous fluids such as black liquor.
-Only a few correlations have been developed specifically for black liquor or for other viscous liquids.
-Here we summarize the estimation methods for heat transfer coefficients with black liquor in the heating elements of different types of black liquor evaporators.
+They do not predict accurately heat transfer coefficients with more viscous fluids such as black liquor [5].
+Only a few correlations have been developed specifically for black liquor or other viscous liquids.
+The estimation methods for heat transfer coefficients with black liquor in the heating elements of different types of black liquor evaporators are summarized here.